xenharmonic-devs/scale-workshop/README.md

 ![Scale Workshop screenshot](https://raw.githubusercontent.com/xenharmonic-devs/scale-workshop/main/src/assets/img/opengraph-image.png)

-## Beta Warning!
+## Warning: Unreleased version!
-This release is in beta.
-Not everything has been implemented and documentation has not been synchronized with the new features.
+This is a release candidate.
+Everything has been implemented to be on par with v2.5.7 but documentation has not been synchronized with the new features yet.

 Some of the new features are documented over at [sonic-weave](https://github.com/xenharmonic-devs/sonic-weave).